Capitol riot arrests: Retired firefighter accused of throwing fire extinguisher at police; man carrying Confederate flag

 Hunter Ehmke, of California, has been charged with being one of the first to try to break into the U.S. Capitol during last week’s riot, according to court documents

 The extinguisher incident was captured in two widely distributed videos of the scene outside the U.S. Capitol at the Lower West Terrace.
-U.S. Capitol Police officer Brian D. Sicknick, who died as a result of injuries sustained in the riot, was hurt in a separate incident.
+U.S. Capitol Police officer Brian Sicknick, who died as a result of injuries sustained in the riot, was hurt in a separate incident.

 In charging papers, the FBI said a tipster in Pennsylvania called Tuesday saying that Sanford, a friend of many years, “had confessed to the complainant that he was the person that the FBI was looking for” in connection with videos showing a man apparently wearing a stocking cap, dark jacket, plaid shirt and backpack hurling an object at a group officers.